-Check with the Council, Building Surveyor or the Owner that the appropriate building permit is in place first prior to undertaking work.
-Work without an applicable building permit is not allowed.
-Look at the building plans approved by the Building Surveyor and any accompanying documentation to ensure the proposed penetration does not have an adverse impact on the structural stability, integrity and insulation, fire performance or other services to the building.
-In the event that it does, the Building Surveyor must be informed.
-Confirm that any service penetration product: is appropriate for the service being installed. is tested to ensure fire resistance level of the product matches the fire resistance level of the wall, floor, or ceiling.
-If intending to use a product that does not have a tested prototype, contact the RBS for advice.
-Carefully follow the manufacturers' specifications and installation instructions for product or system used.
-This includes checking any fixings for suitability before use.
-Correctly install the product to create a seal.
+- Check with the Building Surveyor of the Owner that the appropriate building permit is in place. - Look at the approved building plans and any accompanying documentation to ensure the proposed penetration does not have an adverse impact on the structural stability, integrity and insulation, fire performance or other services to the building. - Confirm that any service penetration product: - is appropriate for the service being installed. - is tested to ensure fire resistance level of the product matches the fire resistance level or the wall, floor, or ceiling. - If intending to use a product that does not have a tested prototype, contact the RBS for advice. - Carefully follow the manufacturer's specifications and installation instructions for product or system used.
+This includes checking any fixings for suitability before use. - Correctly install the product to create a seal.
 Only use materials and products that are specified and approved in the building permit documentation.
 Remember that not all materials are appropriate for sealing all types of penetrations.